Preparing for Your First Meeting with a Houston Divorce Attorney

 These are just a few of the questions that you may want to ask during your first meeting with a lawyer.
 Don’t hesitate to make a list of questions that come to mind in the days and weeks leading up to your first meeting and bring it in with you.
 You should walk out of your appointment with a better understanding of the divorce process and feeling confident that you’ve chosen the right lawyer to represent you.

 You should bring basic financial documents to your first meeting in order to allow your attorney to get a basic overview of you and your spouse’s assets and liabilities.
+These are fundamental when discussing property division in a Texas divorce.
 Examples of the documents that you may want to bring in include:

 • Bank statements